FarisZR/FarisZR.com/content/post/knocker-access-your-homelab-without-vpn/index.md

 draft: true
 ---

-I have a homelab, but it's very annoying to access it outside my home network, so i created Knocker!
+I have a homelab, but accessing it from outside my home network was always a pain.
+I didn't want to deal with the hassle of toggling VPNs on every device just to watch something on Jellyfin, so I created **Knocker**!

-A knock based access control service for your homelab, that doesn't break mobile Apps!
+It's a knock-based access control service for your homelab that actually plays nice with mobile apps.
+It has clients for Web, Android, and Desktop.
-With clients that cover most major platforms, web, android, and desktop!

 <!-- markdownlint-disable MD033 -->
 {{< video src="knocker-video.webm" autoplay="true" poster="./.png" >}}